aupasana/amara-quiz/README.md

 # amara-quiz

-amara kosha quiz application
+This amara kosha applications does the following:

+- generates quiz words for practice and provides the meaning and relevant quotes from the amara
+- allows basic search (with wildcards) of amara kosha words

+## notes

-- Code is based on docker-curriculum
+- Ccde is based on docker-curriculum
-- The underlying data is mastered at https://github.com/sanskrit-coders/uohyd/tree/master/scl-master/amarakosha
+- the underlying data is mastered at https://github.com/sanskrit-coders/uohyd/tree/master/scl-master/amarakosha
   - amara_mulam.utf8 is forked from amara.utf8
   - amara_tokens*.utf8 is forked from all_kANdas

- Note: this is a quick and dirty implementation.

 ## Running locally via docker